Heapsort: Bottom-up heapsort

 Bottom-up heapsort is a variant that reduces the number of comparisons required by a significant factor.
-While ordinary "top-down" heapsort requires 2n log_{2} n + O(n) comparisons worst-case and on average, the bottom-up variant requires n log_{2}n + O(1) comparisons on average, and 1.5n log_{2}n + O(n) in the worst case.
+While ordinary "top-down" heapsort requires 2n log_{2} n + O(n) comparisons worst-case and on average, the bottom-up variant requires n log_{2} n + O(1) comparisons on average, and 1.5n log_{2} n + O(n) in the worst case.

 If comparisons are cheap (e.g. integer keys) then the difference is unimportant, as top-down heapsort compares values that have already been loaded from memory.
 If, however, comparisons require a function call or other complex logic, then bottom-up heapsort is advantageous.

 This is accomplished by using a more elaborate siftDown procedure.
-The change improves the linear-time heap-building phase slightly, but is more significant in the second phase.
+The change improves the linear-time heap-building phase slightly (from 1.88n to 1.52n comparisons on average), but is more significant in the second phase.
 Like top-down heapsort, each iteration of the second phase extracts the top of the heap, a[0], and fills the gap it leaves with a[end], then sifts this latter element down the heap.
 But this element came from the lowest level of the heap, meaning it is one of the smallest elements in the heap, so the sift-down will likely take many steps to move it back down.
 In top-down heapsort, each step of siftDown requires two comparisons, to find the minimum of three elements: the new node and its two children.

 Bottom-up heapsort conceptually replaces the root with a value of −∞ and sifts it down using only one comparison per level (since no child can possibly be less than −∞) until the leaves are reached, then replaces the −∞ with the correct value and sifts it up (again, using one comparison per level) until the correct position is found.

 This places the root in the same location as top-down siftDown, but fewer comparisons are required to find that location.
-For any single siftDown operation, the bottom-up technique is advantageous if the number of downward movements is at least 2/3 of the height of the tree (when the number of comparisons is 4/3 times the height for both techniques), and it turns out that this is more than true on average, even for worst-case inputs.
+For any single siftDown operation, the bottom-up technique is advantageous if the number of downward movements is at least 2/3 of the height of the tree (when the number of comparisons is 4/3 times the height for either technique), and it turns out that this is more than true on average, even for worst-case inputs.

 A naïve implementation of this conceptual algorithm would cause some redundant data copying, as the sift-up portion undoes part of the sifting down.
 A practical implementation searches downward for a leaf where −∞ would be placed, then upward for where the root should be placed.
 Finally, the upward traversal continues to the root's starting position, performing no more comparisons but exchanging nodes to complete the necessary rearrangement.
 This optimized form performs the same number of exchanges as top-down siftDown.

 Because it goes all the way to the bottom and then comes back up, it is called heapsort with bounce by some authors.